kagantmr/zuzu/README.md

 ```

 ## License
-GNU Public License.
+MIT License.
 See LICENSE for details.